-- (1) a member of The Florida Bar or a specially admitted lawyer; - (2) a person with a judge's order permitting passage with electronics; - (3) an employee who works in the courthouse, a lawyer who works for the United States, and a law enforcement officer on official business; - (4) an interpreter providing service under an active blanket purchase agreement and presenting a copy of the executed signature page of the agreement; and - (5) at a judge's discretion, a petit or grand juror or member of the venire during service if the person: - (A) stores the device in a designated place except during a break, - (B) uses the device only in a designated area or in the jury assembly room, and - (C) uses the device only for a matter unrelated to the case. - (b) INSPECTION.
+- (1) a member of The Florida Bar or a specially admitted lawyer; - (2) a person with a judge's order permitting passage with electronics; - (3) an employee who works in the courthouse, a lawyer who works for the United States, and a law enforcement officer on official business; - (4) an interpreter providing service under an active blanket purchase agreement and presenting a copy of the executed signature page of the agreement; and - (5) at a judge's discretion, a petit, grand, or prospective juror if the person: - (A) stores the device in a designated place except during a break, - (B) uses the device only in a designated area or in the jury assembly room, and - (C) uses the device only for a matter unrelated to the case. - (b) INSPECTION.
 A device is subject to inspection anywhere in the courthouse. - (c) SHARING OR DELIVERY.
 A person must not share a device with, or deliver a device to, another person.